 You might just want to do it on your own, though, and there are a number of home lead testing kits available.
 This isn't a thing you want to leave up to chance.
 You need to know for certain that this kit is reliable.
 You don't want to overlook a serious danger.

 If your house is clean and safe, great!
-If not, don’t panic and start disturbing it without careful planning.
+If not, don't panic and start disturbing it without careful planning.
 Ask lead removal experts for advice and plan any cleanup thoroughly.
-If you do end up doing the cleanup yourself, you’ll want our Lead and Asbestos Removal Pro Kit to keep you safe from the lead particulates you’ll be exposed to in the process.
-You won’t regret it.
+If you do end up doing the cleanup yourself, you'll want our respirators, filters, and hazmat suits to keep you safe from the lead particulates you'll be exposed to in the process.
+You won't regret it.